Ruhil-DS/lyf-record/README.md

 ## How to use

+NOTE - I did not copy the node_modules folder in this repository.
+If you decide to clone the repo and intent to use it, you need to create an empty Vue3.0 project using CLI.
+Copy the node modules folder into the root directory of my repo.

 Before we could use the web app, we need to setup the environment and servers for it.

 1) <b>Setting up the Flask server :</b>